AntonSol919/linkspace/basics.md

 [^uniq]: Unique for all intents and purposes - except for the purpose of counting to 2^256+1.

-Therefor it doesn't matter when or where sets are merged - and they only leave a single copy when both have the same message.
+It doesn't matter when or where sets are merged - the result only has a single copy per message.

 :::{.container .pkt .phd}
 +-----------------------------------+--------------------------------+----------------------------------+